Skip to main content

 Version tracking

 Issues are tied to the model version they were created on.
 This ensures you can always see the exact state of the model when the problem was identified.
-When you open an issue, it displays the latest model version by default.
-To see the original context:
+When you open an issue, it shows the latest model version by default.
+To see the original model state:

 1. Open the issue